0xsequence/erc-1155/README.md

    */
   function isApprovedForAll(address _owner, address _operator) external view returns (bool isOperator);

-interface ERC165 {
+// @dev Note: the ERC-165 identifier for this interface is 0xe9e5be6a. interface ERC165 {
     // @notice Query if a contract implements an interface
     // @param interfaceID The interface identifier, as specified in ERC-165